taylorkline/web_apps_tests/README.md

-# Test Cases for Modern Web Apps Assignment 4
+# Test Cases for Modern Web Apps Assignments

 Instructions for running are in the script.
 Pull requests welcome.